Mehdi-MJ/ESG-Risk-Analysis/README.md

 Initially, we analyzed a small group of "Big Tech" firms (GOOG, MSFT, META, ORCL).
 In this limited scope, the trendlines for Environment, Social, and Governance were all positive.
 This suggested that higher ESG risk scores were associated with higher ROA.

 Phase 2: Larger Sample Size (N=10+)
-Recognizing that the initial results might be skewed by the exceptional performance of market leaders, we expanded the dataset to include companies like ADBE, ACIW, ADSK, EA, PAYC, and MTCH.
+Recognizing that the initial results might be biased by the exceptional performance of market leaders, we expanded the dataset to include companies like Adobe, ACI Worldwide, Autodesk, Electronic Arts, Paycom Software, and Match Group.

 The Result: The trendlines inverted.
 With a broader sample, we observed a negative correlation.